Reconstructing Hand-Object Interactions in the Wild: Method

-In this section, we describe our optimization-based procedure for reconstruction hand-object interactions from a single RGB image $\boldsymbol{I}$.
-Our pipeline, shown in Figure~\ref{fig:pipeline}, involves 4 steps: we first optimize the object pose and hand pose individually, then we optimize their 3D arrangement jointly, and finally we refine the pose estimation result based on 3D contact priors.
-We show the intermediate results from each step in Figure~\ref{fig:qual_steps}.

-We motivate and describe our modular design for each stage in the rest of the section.
-We note that while our method can be applied to multiple hands, for brevity, we describe the optimization procedure for one pair of hand object interaction in the rest of section.
+We first describe our method for reconstructing hand-object interactions in the wild, called \emph{\method}.
+As shown in Figure~\ref{fig:pipeline}, it involves 4 steps: estimating the hand pose, the object pose, their 3D configuration jointly, and finally refining the pose using 3D contact priors.
+Intermediate results from each step are shown in Figure~\ref{fig:qual_steps}.
+We describe each step next.
+We note that while \method can be applied to multiple hands and objects, we assume a single pair for brevity.
+We will evaluate \method, discuss how we curate our new dataset \dataset, and present analysis in the following sections.